friendly/penguinglyphs/README.md

 # penguinglyphs

-A system for visualizing multivariate penguin data as schematic penguin drawings.
+An experiment in visualizing multivariate penguin data as schematic penguin drawings.
 Physical measurements are mapped to visual features of penguin glyphs, making patterns in the data immediately apparent.
+Or do they?
+Designed to test some ideas in using glyphs to represent multivariate data, in a novel context.

 ## Installation